Advance-Fee Scams: Protecting Yourself From Advance-Fee (419) Scammers

 If you, a friend, or a family member has received a letter, email, phone call, or fax from Nigeria do not respond to it.
 If a letter was received be sure to send it to your local FBI field office and the U.S. Postal Inspection Service.
 Any other form of contact should be reported via the FTC's Complaint Assistant, or the FBI's Internet Crime Complaint Center (IC3).

 For phone numbers associated with advance-fee fraud you can help warn others by downloading CallerSmart's app for unknown number look ups and leave your feedback.
-If you don't have an iPhone, you can still use our community phone book for reverse caller searches and leave your feedback to let others know about potential scams.
+If you don't have an iPhone, you can still use our community phone book for unknown call tracing and leave your feedback to let others know about potential scams.